shreyaxnz/sef_a5/README.md

 ## Introduction

 Welcome to XYZ Website!
-This user guide will help you navigate through the various features and functionalities of our website.
+This user guide will help you navigate through the various functions of our website.

-## Getting Started
+## To Begin

 ### Accessing the Website
 Visit [xyzwebsite.com](https://www.xyzwebsite.com) to access our website.

 ### Creating an Account
-To access personalized features, consider creating a user account.
-Click on the "Sign Up" button and follow the prompts to create your account.
+To access personalized features and discounts consider creating a user account.
+Click on the "Sign Up" button and follow the steps to create your account.

-## Features
+## Overview

-### Feature 1: Search
+### Step 1: Select Movie

-Our website comes equipped with a powerful search feature to help you find what you're looking for quickly.

-1. **Simple Search**
-    - Use the search bar on the homepage to enter keywords.
-    - Relevant results will be displayed instantly.

-2. **Advanced Search**
-    - Click on the "Advanced Search" link to access additional filters.
-    - Refine your search based on categories, date, or other criteria.
+Theatre has number of movies shown at the same time.
+You will find the list of them shown in the front page and the user will be able to select whichever movie they wants to see and the short description will pop up containing all the information such as movie description, cast, and time.

-### Feature 2: User Profile
+### Step 2: Select Seats

-Manage your personal preferences and activities with the user profile feature.

-1. **Profile Information**
-    - Update your profile picture, email, and other details.

-2. **Saved Items**
-    - Save your favorite items for quick access.

-3. **Order History**
-    - View your order history and track your purchases.
+There will be an array of the seats, labeling which ones are taken and which aren't.
+The user will be able to select the number of seats they want to purchase with the box under the seat display.
+The box will not allow them to select more seats than are available in the theatre, displaying the insufficiant seats popup of they do.

+### Step 3: Snacksbar

+Then, Snacks bar will pop up, letting the user select the drinks and snacks they want to have while watching the movie.
+If the user don't want anything, they can skip this step.
+The box will ask for confirmation of the order.

+### Step 4: Payment

+The website will ask user for selecting payment method.
+If gets approved tickets will be given, if it doesn't get approved it will show error message.

 ---